Sustainability Governance

 Receiving ISO27701 Privacy Information Management certification in the collection, processing, and use of personal data in the Passenger Service Management Procedure (including Taiwan and EU headquarters) | Maintaining validity of ISO27701 Privacy Information Management certificate | Maintaining validity of ISO27701 Privacy Information Management certificate; Adjustment of our personal data management system based on the regulations, international trends, and our company's operational needs to minimize the risk of data breaches | |

-88 points for Customer Satisfaction of Cargo Transport | 91.6 points in 2023 for Customer Satisfaction of Cargo Transport | Customer Satisfaction of Cargo Transport | |||||
+Increasing the cargo service customer satisfaction to 88.5 points | 89.8 points in 2024 for Customer Satisfaction in Cargo Transport | Customer Satisfaction of Cargo Transport | |||||

 89 points | 90 points | 90 points | |||||